 You won’t get the added boost of having a signing bonus worth $175, as the U.S. Bank Cash+™ Visa Signature® Card offers no sign-up incentives; however, this card is set with slightly higher spending caps (up to $2,000 instead of $1,500) and the chance to tailor bonus categories to meet spending habits.
 In addition to getting 5% cash back in two bonus categories that you select (from a list that changes on a quarterly basis), you’ll also earn 2% cash back on your choice off an everyday category (such as groceries, gas or the pharmacy), and 1% elsewhere.
 The card also grants less time to enjoy 0% APR (9 months on balance transfers), whereas Chase Freedom® cardholders enjoy no interest for 15 months on both purchases and balance transfers.

-Best Cash Back Credit Card for Debt Payoff & Rewards
+Best Cash Back Credit Card for Debt Payoff & Rewards in 2021

 Discover it®- Double Cash Back – The Winner